 Let’s Chew and Chat

-As a chef, I love food and savor the time I have with my family sitting around the dining room table.
-But as a dad I understand mealtime can sometimes be a battle.
+Mealtime can sometimes be a battle.
 Stay calm and talk to your child about why he or she might not like what’s on the plate.
 Ask questions to find out more about your child’s palate.
 Maybe it’s a texture issue, or the taste is too bitter.
 Ask your kids to provide a critique of their food when they take a bite.
-Have them describe the flavor in great detail, much like a Food Network host does.
+Have them describe the flavor, in great detail, much like a chef does.
+Maybe they’ll say things like, “It’s super tender” or “a bit salty!”
 Have fun with it!
-Who knows, you may have a future Food Network star on your hands!
+Who knows, you may have a future foodie on your hands!

 Try, Try Again

 Unless allergies are involved, the entire family should try to share the same meal.
 Kids are very observant.
-My son Lorenzo and I spend a lot of time together in the kitchen, and he constantly asks questions about new ingredients or what I’m preparing.
-From this curiosity, I’ve been able to encourage him to try a new flavor or food – even if it’s just a taste.
+Because of this curiosity, parents should encourage kids to try a new flavor or food – even if it’s just a taste.
 However, if a child doesn’t respond favorably, don’t give up right away.
 Try again!
 After all, studies show that it can take kids multiple exposures to a certain food before their palates adjust.
-Lorenzo used to always give me a hard time about eating mixed green salad, but now he eats it all the time.

 The Kitchen is a Classroom

-No matter where you are in the world, there will be a certain type of food that is native to a specific area – from New York’s apple orchards to Chicago’s deep-dish pizzas.
+No matter where you are in the world there will be a certain type of food that is native to a specific area, from New York’s apple orchards to Chicago’s deep-dish pizzas.
 There’s no tastier way to educate kids than through cooking.
-From fractions to conversions, kids can learn simple and complex math equations all while measuring out ingredients and following a recipe.
+From fractions to conversions, kids can learn simple and complex math equations, all while measuring out ingredients and following a recipe.
 Make it a theme night!
 Have your child look at a map and pick a state (or country), then find a recipe together that might be a native or traditional dish.
-You can even play music from the region or decorate the dinner table with a theme.
-I’m from a big Italian-American family, so going back to my roots is a special tradition for us.
-Think of it as an interactive way to get kids to try new flavors!
+You can even play music from the region or decorate the dinner table.
+Think of it as an interactive way to get kids to try new flavors.

 Travel the World Through Cooking

 Every country has its own native flavors or tastes, and mealtime can be a great way to reinforce cultural and geographical lessons your kids are learning at home or in school.
-Once you have a country or city in mind, learn more about traditional mealtimes and eating habits — from chopsticks to eating with your hands, kids will get excited to follow mealtime traditions celebrated by other kids around the world.
+Once you have a country or city in mind, find out what the traditional mealtimes and eating habits are – from chopsticks to eating with your hands, kids will get excited to try mealtime traditions celebrated by other kids around the world.